 On March 17, 2009, as the Federal Information Minister, Akunyili coined the phrase “Good People, Great Nation“, which she said would help to promote patriotism among Nigerians.

-During the dark days of Nigeria, when Mrs. Turai Yar’Adua, Michael Aondoakaa, the Attorney General of the Federation and others were holding the country to ransom, while President Umaru Yar’Adua was lying comatose in both Saudi Arabia and Nigeria, against all odds and out of a sense of patriotism, Akunyili stuck out her neck at the Federal Executive Council meetings to call on them to declare Yar’Adua unfit to rule.
+During the dark days of the Umaru Musa Yar’Adua presidency, Mrs. Turai Yar’Adua, Michael Aondoakaa, then Attorney General of the Federation, and some other members of a purported cabal held the country to ransom, while President Yar’Adua was lying comatose in both Saudi Arabia and Nigeria.
+Akunyili, against all odds and out of a sense of patriotism, stuck out her neck at the Federal Executive Council meetings to call on them to declare Yar’Adua unfit to rule.

 All of them, but Akunyili, felt that they were loyal to the late president, not Nigeria.
-She was labeled a traitor and an ingrate for daring to ask them to do was morally and judicially right.
+She was labelled a traitor and an ingrate for daring to ask them to do what was morally and judicially right.
 She stuck to her guns and ignored all such calls.